Register as a Childminder

-If you would like a childcare sufficiency assessment of a target area, please contact at email@example.com or phone 01823 355828.
+If you would like a childcare sufficiency assessment of a target area, contact email@example.com or phone 01823 355828.

-Early Years Officers can provide practical advice and support on everything from suitable premises to operational delivery.
-Please contact firstname.lastname@example.org for more information.
+Early Years Officers can provide practical advice and support on everything from suitable premises to operational delivery – contact firstname.lastname@example.org for more information.

 What are you planning to offer?

 - What age ranges will you offer care for?
 Babies?
-Two-year olds?
-Three and four year olds?
+2-year olds?
+3 and 4 year olds?
 After school care?